Love Stone is a provider of high-quality Terrazzo tiles, offering both cement and resin-based options for various design projects

 Terrazzo tiles are installed in the same manner as natural stone, typically using a two-part adhesive.
 Installation requires skilled professionals and should be sealed and maintained accordingly.

-Terrazzo is considered environmentally friendly as it utilises recycled materials like post-consumer glass, marble chips, and other aggregates, helping to reduce the user’s carbon footprint.
-Additionally, its longevity and low maintenance contribute to sustainability.
+Terrazzo is considered environmentally friendly as it utilises recycled materials like post-consumer natural resources such as glass, marble chips, and other aggregates, helping to reduce the user’s carbon footprint.
+Additionally, terrazzo’s durability allows floors and surfaces to, in some cases, last over a 100 years, which drastically reduces the need for replacement materials and the waste associated with demolition.

 Regular cleaning with a neutral pH cleaner and periodic sealing are recommended for maintaining terrazzo.
 Avoid using abrasive cleaners that can damage the surface.